Alexander de Kininmund (bishop, died 1380)

 Alexander de Kininmund was a 14th-century Scottish cleric.
-Although it is not known which one, it is known that in his youth he went to university and achieved a Licentiate in the Arts.
+In his youth he went to a university and achieved a Licentiate in the Arts (although it is not known which university this was).

 Career

 He was made Dean of Brechin Cathedral in 1350, leaving this post in 1352 to become Archdeacon of Aberdeen.
 It was the later position that enabled him, after the death of Bishop John de Rate in either late 1354 or early 1355, to be elected as the new Bishop of Aberdeen.

 Upon receiving the request for confirmation by the new bishop and the chapter of Aberdeen, the Pope declared that he had previously reserved the see for his own choice and declared the election void.
 The Pope nevertheless supported the decision of the chapter and appointed Alexander as bishop on 4 December 1355.
 He was consecrated before 12 July 1356; according to Hector Boece, this took place at Perth in the presence of the king.
 Boece also wrote that King David II of Scotland had written to the chapter of Aberdeen requesting that they elect a French follower of his by the name of Nicholas, but that the chapter refused to accommodate this suggestion.